Marion Marlowe: Television

 Marlowe is best known for her performances on the television variety series Arthur Godfrey and His Friends from 1950 to 1955, in which she sang duets with Frank Parker as the "Jeanette MacDonald and Nelson Eddy of the 1950s."

 In April 1955, she was dropped from CBS's roster, and the same month she was fired by Arthur Godfrey from his show along with fellow cast members Haleloke and the Mariners.
 After being fired by Godfrey, she was signed by Ed Sullivan to make six appearances on his Toast of the Town program.
 Her contract with Sullivan provided $18,000 for the six appearances, compared to $1,500 per week for six shows with Godfrey.

 Recording

 She recorded for Columbia Records, then Cadence Records in the mid-1950s, and had a hit single with "The Man in the Raincoat", which reached no. 14 on Billboard's chart of "Most Played by Jockeys" in 1955.

 Stage

-Marlowe later pursued a career as a stage actress, most notably as the Baroness, Elsa Schraeder, in The Sound of Music, from 1959 to 1963.
+Marlowe later pursued a career as a stage actress, most notably as the Baroness, Elsa Schraeder, in the original production of The Sound of Music, from 1959 to 1963.
 In 1964 she starred in the Off-Broadway flop The Athenian Touch.